Liangzhuoxuan/FIFE-Net/README.md

-# FIFE-Net: A universal land-cover change detection network with adaptive feature interaction and local-regional-global feature extraction
+# FIFE-Net: An adaptive feature interaction and local-regional-global feature extraction network for land-cover change detection